QubesOS/qubes-doc/developer/debugging/automated-tests.md

       --list, -l            list all available tests and exit --failfast, -f        stop on the first fail, error or unexpected success --no-failfast         disable --failfast
-      --do-not-clean, --dnc, -D
-                            do not execute tearDown on failed tests.
-Implies --failfast.
-      --do-clean, -C        do execute tearDown even on failed tests.
       --loglevel LEVEL, -L LEVEL
                             logging level for file and syslog forwarding (one of:
                             NOTSET, DEBUG, INFO, WARN, WARNING, ERROR, CRITICAL;